StephenDev0/StikJIT/user-manual.md

 1. **Extract** `Jitterbugpair-macos.zip`.
 2. **Set a passcode** for your device if you haven't already.
 Unlock your device and connect it to your computer via cable.
 When a prompt appears, tap "Trust."
 3. Open your device to the homescreen.
-4. Execute `JitterBugPair` by double-clicking or right-clicking and selecting "Open".
+4. Execute `bugpair` by double-clicking or right-clicking and selecting "Open".
-5. JitterBugPair will generate a **pairing file** with the extension `.mobiledevicepairing` to your user's home folder.
+5. JitterbugPair will generate a **pairing file** with the extension `.mobiledevicepairing` to your user's home folder.
 6. **Transfer the pairing file** to your iOS device using AirDrop, iCloud/One/Google Drive, email, or any other method.
 For best results, compress the file into a .zip folder first.

 ---